terraform-ibm-modules/terraform-ibm-scc/profile/README.md

 }
 ```

-The above will create 6 new reserved ips as such and output them:
+The above will create a new scc profile output the `profile_id`:
 ```
   profile_id = "fc179109-3b0a-4e06-bbd8-7458706cc66d"
 ```